rellix999/dismissibles-for-laravel/README.md

 </details>

-### 3. Check whether it should be shown at the current moment
+### 3. Check whether it should be visible at the current moment
 ```php
 use Rellix\Dismissibles\Facades\Dismissibles;